MohamadThaine/DashBoardDB/README.md

 # DashBoardDB
 DashBorad in XAML , C# (WPF app).
-My First WPF app , i created only to practice programming in c# and design in XAML and practricing SQL commands My Project is about 90% complate
+My First WPF app , i created only to practice programming in c# and design in XAML and practricing SQL commands My Project is about 95% complate

+My Testing of the app is:50% Complate

 Packages Used:
 1-communitytoolkit.mvvm